+Innovative methods for communicating results and identifying potential applications could greatly enhance the dissemination of monitoring information and improve projects throughout the Basin.
 The ISRP's 2018 Research Project Status Review (ISRP 2018-8) stated:

-A critical challenge for RME projects is providing information that can be directly applied to management issues throughout the life of the project, not just at the end.
+"A critical challenge for RME projects is providing information that can be directly applied to management issues throughout the life of the project, not just at the end.
 This requires agreement at the start of the project between the funders and the investigators about the degree of uncertainty that decision makers and managers are willing to accept and the format for reporting.
-More discussion and agreement on formats and delivery of interim information at the outset of future monitoring programs will be useful.
-Innovative methods for communicating results and identifying potential applications could greatly enhance the dissemination of monitoring information and improve projects throughout the Basin.
+More discussion and agreement on formats and delivery of interim information at the outset of future monitoring programs will be useful."

-Discuss and reach agreement at the outset of future monitoring programs on the format and schedule for delivery of information during the life of the project.
-As recommended in the Research Project Status Review (ISRP 2018-8), the RM&E strategy being developed by BPA, Council, and NOAA should include explicit guidance and requirements to ensure research is designed and communicated to meet the needs of both restoration practitioners and decision makers.
+Discuss and reach agreement at the outset of future monitoring programs on the format and schedule for delivery of information during the life of each project.
+As recommended in the Research Project Status Review (ISRP 2018-8), the RM&E strategy being developed by BPA, Council, and NOAA should include explicit guidance

-Communicate the uncertainty of project results and include clearly defined limits to inferences and management applications.
-Limits are needed to help prevent unwarranted and misleading generalizations.
+- and requirements to ensure research is designed and communicated to meet the needs of both restoration practitioners and decision makers. - Communicate the uncertainty of project results and include clearly defined limits to inferences and management applications.
+This context is needed to prevent unwarranted and misleading generalizations and avoid inappropriate applications.